This website requires JavaScript.

 • Close other camera applications when not in use

-• Clean camera lens gently with appropriate materials
+• Clean the camera lens gently with appropriate materials

 • Consider an external webcam for important meetings and professional use

 Remember, most webcam issues are temporary and solvable.
 With this comprehensive guide, you're equipped to handle virtually any camera problem that comes your way.
+For step-by-step instructions on setting up and using your camera, check out how to use a webcam on a laptop.
 Here's to smooth, stress-free video calls ahead!

-If you're still experiencing issues after trying all these solutions, the OBSBOT Meet 2 webcam offers a reliable upgrade path that eliminates most common camera problems while delivering professional-grade video quality.
+If you're still experiencing issues after trying all these solutions, the OBSBOT Tiny 3 Lite 4K PTZ webcam offers a reliable upgrade path that eliminates most common camera problems while delivering professional-grade video quality.